-3.51.7.2 Superstock/Junior Superstock
+3.1.5.7 Superstock/Sportbike

 Dyno and ECU checks will be carried out after free and qualifying practices and races.
-After the Superstock Championship race these checks will be carried out on the first 3 finishers plus 3 chosen at random by the Chief Steward.
-Any machine failing the check may be examined by dismantling the engine at the owner/competitor's expense in accordance with articles G 3.51.7 and G.51.10.
+After the Superstock/Sportbike Championship races these checks will be carried out on the first 3 finishers plus 3 chosen at random by the Chief Steward.
+Any machine failing the check may be examined by dismantling the engine at the owner/competitor's expense in accordance with articles E 3.1.5.6 and E.3.1.5.10

-- 3.51.8 The Race Director may order the examination of any machine at any time. - 3.51.9 The Judicial/Deputy Clerk of the Course may authorise inspections of motorcycles or parts of motorcycles in accordance with these regulations.
-He will liaise with the Race Director, the Chief Steward, Chief Technical Officer and the teams to ensure the inspections take place to the mutual satisfaction of all parties and to ensure the machines comply with the Regulations. - 3.51.10 The team is responsible to ensure they have the equipment to carry out any inspection or examination required under these regulations.
+- 3.1.5.8 The Race Director may order the examination of any machine at any time. - 3.1.5.9The Judicial/Deputy Clerk of the Course may authorise inspections of motorcycles or parts of motorcycles in accordance with these regulations.
+He will liaise with the Race Director, the Chief Steward, Chief Technical Officer and the teams to ensure the inspections take place to the mutual satisfaction of all parties and to ensure the machines comply with the Regulations. - 3.1.5.10 The team is responsible to ensure they have the equipment to carry out any inspection or examination required under these regulations.
 The inspection or examination must be completed within a maximum of 2 hours from the time of notification.
 Failure to comply will mean the machine has automatically failed eligibility examination and may be subject to penalties as prescribed in the Judicial Procedures.

-3.55 NOISE CONTROL
+3.2 NOISE CONTROL